Shopping Cart

 INCI: Squalane

-Effect/function: skin-identical fat, strengthens the skin barrier
+Effect / Function: skin-identical fat, strengthens the skin barrier

-Tolerability: very good (also suitable for acne or rosacea )
+Tolerance: very good (also suitable for acne or rosacea )

-What is Squalane?
+What is squalane?

 Squalane origin